huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

 * `mode` - (Required, String, ForceNew) Specifies the mode of the database instance.
 Changing this creates a new instance.

+* `configuration` - (Optional, List, ForceNew) Specifies the configuration information.
+The structure is described below.
+  Changing this creates a new instance.

 * `flavor` - (Required, List, ForceNew) Specifies the flavors information.
 The structure is described below.
 Changing this creates a new instance.